 For the index, middle, and ring fingers, let the string indent the pad of the finger.
 From there, just move the finger off the string.
 This will conserve more energy than actively striking or flicking the strings.

-4. Limiting your Technique
+4. Limiting Your Technique

 There are almost limitless techniques used to play fingerstyle guitar.
 Each one offers specific advantages.
 While some favor agility and dexterity, others will create more powerful and sustaining notes.

 One of the most popular techniques utilizes the pads of your fingers to pluck the strings.
 This creates a more rhythmic, thumping tone of the notes.
-Using the pads of your fingers is great if your playing blues or more rhythmic styles of music.
+Using the pads of your fingers is great if you’re playing blues or more rhythmic styles of music.

 Another popular technique involves using your fingernails to pluck the strings.
 When you use your fingernails in fingerstyle guitar, you create a more delicate tone.
 The fingernails create a bright, articulate tone in your playing.
-If your playing with others and you need your guitar to cut through the mix, using your fingernails is a great way to diversify your fingerpicking tone.
+If you’re playing with others and you need your guitar to cut through the mix, using your fingernails is a great way to diversify your fingerpicking tone.

 5. Too Much, Too Fast